 It is May 17, 1498.
 The place is Kappad, near Kozhikode.

-The beach as usual is very calm.
+The beach, as usual, is very calm.
 It has a stretch of rocks projecting into the sea.
 Breaking the silence, 3 vessels land on the shore.
 There are about 170 men in strange costume and attire in the Ships.
-They speak some language, which the local never heard of till then.
-It is some Portugal navigators under the leadership of a great sailor by name Vasco da Gama.
+They speak some language, which the locals never heard of till then.
+It is some Portugal navigators under the leadership of a great sailor named Vasco da Gama.

 It was the beginning.
 It was a moment to create a new chapter in history.
 The story of a great voyage.
 This voyage established the sea route from Europe to India, unknown till then.

 The Portuguese explorer Vasco da Gama's landing, though accidentally, was creating thus some turbulent waves in the ocean of history.
 This heralded the arrival and permanent route from Europe to India.
 This also paved the way for the arrival and permanent presence of various European merchants, companies, and establishments.
 Also, this leads to the domination and rule by the East India Company.
 In fact, India's suffering to a great extent was on account of the British colonial rule.
 All this happened after the discovery of sea route to India by Vasco da Gama.
 Thereafter, Europeans' arrival at the Malabar coast became a routine thing.
 The European invasion thus started.